jacksteamdev/rxjs-log/README.md

 # `@bumble/rxjs-log`

 A simple console.log operator to use with RxJs.
+Now includes types!

 # Install